unepwcmc/ProtectedPlanet/upgrade-plan/frontend/05-maps.md

 `visibleOverlays`/`visibleLayers` are shared between `MapBase` (draws the layers) and `MapPanel > MapOverlay` (toggles them) — two sibling subtrees of the same `Map/Index.vue`, and nothing outside it.
-As a Pinia store that state was an app-wide singleton surviving Turbo Drive navigation while the island itself was rebuilt per page, which produced two separate "the highlighted area disappeared" bugs (see `upgrade-plan/backend/CARRYOVER.md` §8y and its follow-up) — each patched with a manual `reset()` plus a resync-on-init.
+As a Pinia store that state was an app-wide singleton outliving any single island mount while the island itself was rebuilt per map, which produced two separate "the highlighted area disappeared" bugs (see `upgrade-plan/backend/CARRYOVER.md` §8y and its follow-up) — each patched with a manual `reset()` plus a resync-on-init.